-Unless the right to a hearing before the director or the water resource board is otherw se provided by statute, any person who is aggrieved by the action of the director, and who has not previously been afforded an opportunity for a hearing on the matter shall be entitled to a hearing before the director to contest the action.
+Unless the right to a hearing before the director or the water resource board is otherwise provided by statute, any person who is aggrieved by the action of the director, and who has not previously been afforded an opportunity for a hearing on the matter shall be entitled to a hearing before the director to contest the action.
 The person shall file with the director, within fifteen (15) days after receipt of written notice of the action issued by the director, or receipt of actual notice, a written petition stating the grounds for contesting the action by the director and requesting a hearing.
 See section 42-1701A(3), Idaho Code.
-No exthe request must be received by the Department within this fifteen (15) by period.
+Note: The request must be received by the Department within this fifteen (15) day period.

-APPEAL FINAL ORDER TO DISTRICT COURT
+APPEAL OF FINAL ORDER TO DISTRICT COURT

-Pursuant to sections 67-5270 and 67-5272, Idaho Gode, any party aggreed by a final order or orders previously issued in a matter before the department may appeal the final order and all previously issued orders in the matter to district court by filing a position in the district court of the county in which:
+Pursuant to sections 67-5270 and 67-5272, Idaho Code, any party aggrieved by a final order or orders previously issued in a matter before the department may appeal the final order and all previously issued orders in the matter to district court by filing a petition in the district court of the county in which:

 - i.
 A hearing was held, - ii.
-The final agen y action was taken, - iii.
-The party seeking review of the order resides, or - iv.
-The real property or personal property that was the subject of the activity changes located.
+The final agency action was taken, - iti.
+The party seeking review of the order resides, or - The real property or personal property that was the subject of the agency action is located.

-The appeal must be filed within twenty-eight (28) d y of ) the rvc date of the f all order, b) the service date of an order denying petition for reconsider to n who ever is the twenty-one (21) days to grant or deny a petition for reconsider to n who ever is the section 67-5273, Idaho Code.
-The filing of an appeal to distinct our to section its fs wither effectiveness or enforcement of the order under appeal.
+The appeal must be filed within twenty-eight (28) days of: a) the service date of the final order, b) the service date of an order denying petition for reconsideration, or c) the failure within twenty-one (21) days to grant or deny a petition for reconsideration, whichever is later.
+See section 67-5273, Idaho Code.
+The filing of an appeal to district court does not in itself stay the effectiveness or enforcement of the order under appeal.